QuixThe2nd/FeatherDB/README.md

 # FeatherDB
 FeatherDB is a lightweight TypeScript ORM built for Bun.
+It is made to allow for custom advanced types in an SQLite database.

 1. Installation